iago-barbosa19/iago-barbosa19/README.md

 I'm ending a course of Python and willing to make an Javascript course, i already know Java.
 ========

-<h5>I'm really interested working as a programmer, and learn new things about IT area.
+<h5>I'm really interested working as a programmer, and learn new things about IT area.<\h5>
 ========

 <h5>I attended to SENAI Technnician course, and i know some things bout hardware repair and maintenance, and